AlanElliott82/IPNI_names_for_TENS/README.md

 The basic csv will contain the WFO ID, the IPNI ID, Scientific name, Authorship, place of publication and if there is a basionym for that name.
 If TEN would like additional data please just let us know and we can tailor the export to what you need.

-Second workflow extracts any doi's from the data and adds these to the WFO Zotero Library.
+Second Part of the workflow extracts any doi's from the data and adds these to the a TEN's collection inbox within the WFO Zotero Library.